Tagging and graffiti

 - Four months’ community detention was given for a one-night “tagging spree” involving 22 counts of intentional damage for etching tags on windows, and 21 counts of tagging (Summary Offences Act, section 11A) for spray-painting buildings.
 The defendant had some previous tagging convictions.
 He was also sentenced to nine months’ supervision and 200 hours of community work, and had to pay $12,000 reparation.

-- A defendant accused of tagging gang insignia in a District Court stairwell was convicted of wilful damage under the Summary Offences Act and given four weeks’ jail.
+- A defendant accused of tagging gang insignia in a District Court stairwell was convicted of wilful damage under the Summary Offences Act and given four weeks’ imprisonment.
 The judge said this was “a contempt of Court and an incitement to others”.
 (Apparently the fact that it was a gang insignia rather than just a personal tag was also an aggravating factor, and not just that it was done in the courthouse.)

 - A defendant was convicted of intentional damage under the Crimes Act for a single etched tag into the prism glass (lens) of an old lighthouse that was maintained by and important to the local community for its historical value.
 He was given four months’ community detention and 200 hours community work.